HQLoke/trading/README.md

+Drawdown:
+	Contains a visualizer for maximum drawdown simulation and trading expectancy calculation

 Setup:
 	Files for initializing virtual environment for python

-Drawdown:
-	Contains a visualizer for maximum drawdown simulation and trading expectancy calculation
+Strategy:
+	List of all strategies to test with PineScript